 Business resilience is an essential objective of any risk management strategy.
-As well as the commonly accepted objectives of protecting the workforce and restoring operations as quickly as possible after an event and limiting the impact on operations.
-It is also important to analyse the performance of the organizational and physical protection systems to the event and is a vital feature of resilient organizations., A resilient organization will use any lessons learned to improve its response, not only to similar events but to any future emergencies.
+Besides the commonly accepted objectives of protecting the workforce and restoring operations as quickly as possible after an event and limiting the impact on operations, analyzing the performance of the organizational and physical protection systems to the event is a vital feature of resilient organizations.
+In fact, a resilient organization will use these learnings to improve its response, not only to similar events but to any future shocks.